jersou/clite-parser/README.md

 ## `cliteParse()` usage

-Same as `cliteRun()`, but not run the command, return the parsing "CliteResult" that contains:
+Same as `cliteRun()`, but it doesn't run the command, it returns the parsing `CliteResult` that contains:

-- obj:The input object overwritten with the data from the parsing result
+- obj: The input object overwritten with the data from the parsing result
 - command: The command to run from the parsing result
 - commandArgs: The command arguments from the parsing result
 - config: The input CliteRunConfig
-- help: The generated help;
+- help: The generated help
 - subcommand: The subcommand CliteResult if the command is a subcommand

 ## Ignore `_*` and `#*` methods and fields (in the help)